scalar-labs/scalardb/docs/api-guide.md

 The `begin()` API could throw `TransactionException` and `TransactionNotFoundException`.
 If you catch `TransactionException`, it indicates some failure (e.g., database failure and network error) happens during the transaction, so you should cancel the transaction or retry the transaction after the failure or error is fixed.
-If you catch `TransactionNotFoundException`, it indicates beginning a transaction fails, but it's retryable.
+If you catch `TransactionNotFoundException`, it indicates the transaction fails to begin due to transient faults.
+You can retry the transaction.
 So you can retry the transaction in this case.

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
 If you catch `CrudException`, it indicates some failure (e.g., database failure and network error) happens during the transaction, so you should cancel the transaction or retry the transaction after the failure or error is fixed.